pab1it0/adx-mcp-server/README.md

 This configuration passes the environment variables from Claude Desktop to the Docker container by using the `-e` flag with just the variable name, and providing the actual values in the `env` object.

+## Using as a Dev Container / GitHub Codespace

+This repository can also be used as a development container for a seamless development experience.
+The dev container setup is located in the `devcontainer-feature/adx-mcp-server` folder.

+For more details, check the [devcontainer README](devcontainer-feature/adx-mcp-server/README.md).

 ## Development

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any suggestions or improvements.